Despite its name, the Madeira cake doesn’t include any Madeira, nor did it even originate in the Madeira Islands!

 This is a rich sponge that is traditionally flavored with lemon zest and topped with candied lemon peel.
 The texture is firm yet light, perfect for an afternoon snack.

-With this in mind, we have outlined 10 scrumptious Madeira cake recipes – some more on the traditional side with others on the adventurous side – to make this weekend!
+With this in mind, we have outlined 10 scrumptious Madeira cake recipes (see also: 10 Scrumptious Lava Cake Recipes To Make This Weekend)– some more on the traditional side with others on the adventurous side – to make this weekend!

 Let’s get straight into it!